gruntjs/grunt-docs/Installing-grunt.md

 For general installation instructions, please read the [[Getting Started]] guide.
 If you need more specific information after having read that, read on.

+_Note that the following guide applies to both grunt and grunt plugins._

 ## Overview
 Grunt is comprised of two parts: `grunt` and `grunt-cli`.